 The first way: as an excuse to protect one’s self from yet another marketing program or product to buy that doesn’t work.
-This is understandable in part, but self-defeating as it closes the mind and helps in missing a real opportunity to learn how to do it correctly.
+This is understandable, in part, but self-defeating as it closes the mind and helps in missing a real opportunity to learn how to do it correctly.

-Then there’s the second way: where there is an actual Corporate Marketing Department.
-One that is provided by the company with noble efforts to make marketing for the LO easy and convenient.
-Easy and convenient, these are two words that are not synonymous with success.
+Then there’s the second way: where there is an actual Corporate Marketing Department; one that is provided by the company with noble efforts to make marketing for the LO easy and convenient.
+(Easy and convenient; these are two words that are not synonymous with success.)

 This is where the process starts to break down.

-For the homeowner, it’s more than the many signatures and initials they have to submit along with the personal financial information and the vulnerability they feel along the way.
+For the homeowner, it’s more than the many signatures and initials they have to submit, along with the personal financial information, and the vulnerability they feel along the way.
 What they then receive in the form of “marketing” from the “marketing department” makes matters even worse.
 The relationship of the Loan Officer and the homeowner is the LAST thing considered in a corporate marketing department’s list of priorities.

 People don’t refer their friends and loved ones to a bank or a corporation; they refer people to other people and the corporate marketing message never suggests such a thing, even if they’re putting your name and even your picture on content of their own choosing.
-It is never in line with functional relationship marketing, no matter what is expressed by the bank in terms of personal service, hometown values, a company you can trust or the myriad of other slogans tossed around with your picture attached.
+It is never in line with functional relationship marketing, no matter what is expressed by the bank in terms of personal service, hometown values, a company you can trust, or the myriad of other slogans tossed around with your picture attached.

 To find out what actually does apply to you in the realm of doing it wrong, we offer a free Marketing Needs Assessment.
 Since your situation might not be the same as someone else’s, to apply a blanket answer to a specific question will err in the wrong direction in most cases.
-An honest assessment of what you’ve done, what you may be doing, your goals and how to reach them is the best way to understand the difference between what works and what doesn’t.
-This will set you on the path to not only growing your business but maintaining loyalty and referrals for a lifetime.
+But an honest assessment of what you’ve done, what you may be doing, your goals and how to reach them is the best way to understand the difference between what works and what doesn’t.
+This will set you on the path to not only growing your business, but maintaining loyalty and referrals for a lifetime.